shashwatm2/shashwat.github.io/README.md

 Download the MSA_tree folder from this repository and place it in your appropriate directory/workspace.
 This folder should contain 2 files, a fasta file and a treefile.
 Next, add the MSA View Plugin from the jBrowse plugin store in the Tools section of jBrowse, and then upload these two files into the plugin directly to visualize a phylogenetic tree and multiple sequence alignment data of the 5 variants.

 ## 6. Download PDB data and visualize 3D protein structures in jBrowse
+Download the folder labeled "Spike Protein PDB Files".
+It contains PDB files that are labeled by variant and whether it contains the ACE2 receptor bound in the structure.
+In JBrowse, add the Protein3D plugin and launch Protein View from the navigation bar.
+You should be able to upload the PDB file of interest and examine the structure of the spike protein and how it interacts with the ACE2 receptor.